 Federation adapters (FAs) are used to link the IoT systems to the SOFIE Architecture.
+Due to the wide range of IoT systems SOFIE can be connected to, no single general-purpose adapter can be created.
+Rather, each IoT system requires a separate adapter that accomodate the individual requirements of the IoT system and the use case (including the business case).
 They can be implemented in two ways: a thin adapter only provides the required linking functionality and some SOFIE functionality with the rest of the SOFIE functionality being implemented separately, whereas a thick federation adapter includes all the utilised SOFIE components, making it a complete stand-alone system.